Vishakhavel/vishakhavel/README.md

 I'm a **Full Stack Developer** with **2 years** of experience building engaging and efficient web applications and crafting high performance APIs.

-- Former Frontend Developer at Bank of America - worked on websites used by millions of users everyday.
+- Former Frontend Developer at Bank of America
+- Worked on modernizing legacy React codebases into modular ES6 compliant equivalents.

 - Former Full Stack Developer for the UI team at Capillary Technologies -
-- -> built high performance client side applications using React, Node.js and AWS.
+- Built high performance client side applications using React, Node.js and AWS.
-- -> On-call team mentor, and architect for the automation suites for all of Capillary's UI suite, reiterated smoke test suites till we achieved a 99.999% uptime.
+- On-call team mentor, and architect for the automation suites for all of Capillary's UI suite, reiterated smoke test suites till we achieved a 99.999% uptime.

-- Former Intern at Sony, where I was a Full Stack Developer
+- Former Intern at Sony (Full Stack Developer)
 - Worked with React/Node.js and AWS.
 Leveraged a state of the art, in-house computer vision pipeline to build a Viewership Analysis application that is used to gain insights from the TRP data of kids' shows from the channel - Sony YAY!

 My core skills include **React/Next (Typescript)**, **Node.js (Express.js/Javascript)**, and **AWS**, which I leverage to build dynamic and scalable solutions.